mkoslacz/Moviper/README.md

 ## Why Moviper?

 You got tired because of fact that your Activities and Fragments were becoming god classes, so you have migrated to MVP.
 Now you're tired of your god-class presenters and you just want to stop continuously wondering if you should pass a context to your presenters and make them platform-dependent and harder to mock and test, or maybe you should let your view-activity manage the system connected work.
 That's why you're here.
 My Android VIPER interpretation allows you keep your code clean, neat, and more [SRP](https://en.wikipedia.org/wiki/Single_responsibility_principle) with minimal effort.
+You can find more info about benefits of using VIPER architecture in [this article](http://mateuszkoslacz.com/why-shall-i-choose-viper-architecture/).

 ### OK, but for every screen I have to create so many files!